diogok/kbot/README.md

 You can take a look at types.go to understand what you will receive and what you can send.

+Please be aware that webhooks only work over https, so you will need a proxy in front of your bot, such as [Caddy](http://caddyserver.com).

 ## License

 MIT